 The Brockport Republic ran from 1856 until 1925, when it was merged with the Brockport Democrat.
 It was renamed the Brockport Republic-Democrat in 1955.

 The Monroe County Library System has created a set of thorough indexes for the Brockport Republic.
 Genealogists will find this immensely useful, because with a quick search (CTRL + F) of a name, you can find basic biographical information and the date, number, and column of the newspaper page for birth, death, and marriage announcements.

-Even without the indexes, users will find it very easy to search the Historical Newspapers of the Rochester, New York Region.
+Even without the indexes, users will find it very easy to search New York State Historic Newspapers.
 For example, I know that Mary Jane Holmes (1825-1907), a best-selling author in the 19th century, died in Brockport.
 I typed in her name and came across the death announcement in the Brockport Republic from October 10th, 1907.

-Other papers available from the Historical Newspapers of the Rochester, New York Region collection are four titles from Fairport, a small suburb of Rochester situated nine miles to the east and within the town of Perinton.
+Other papers available from the Rochester region in the New York State Historic Newspapers collection are four titles from Fairport, a small suburb of Rochester situated nine miles to the east and within the town of Perinton.
 These papers, including the Fairport Herald, the Monroe County Mail, the Fairport Herald-Mail, and the Fairport-Perinton Herald-Mail, cover events from 1873 to 1992.

 Fairport, the “Crown Jewel of the Erie Canal,” is known for its picturesque scenery and architecture along the canal.